 Students who wish to be considered for admission to the honours program typically apply during the second half of their second year.

-Current or continuing UBC students must submit their applications by March 27.
+Current or continuing UBC students must submit their applications by March 1 to April 1, 2023 at 12:00PM.

-Transfer students must submit their applications and official transcripts from all post-secondary institutions to the Honours Admissions Committee by June 1.
+Transfer students may submit their applications and official transcripts from all post-secondary institutions to firstname.lastname@example.org until June 1.
 We have a later deadline for transfer students because we realize you cannot apply to the honours program until you are officially accepted as a UBC student.

 Students must have already taken (or be currently enrolled in) PSYC 217 and PSYC 218 (or their equivalent at another institution) before applying.
 Admission decisions will await posting of grades for the spring term.